sdelcore/spongeme/README.md

 so here it is.
 It's not pretty visually, neither is the code.
 But I am willing to accept this because it's techinically done.

-There is a built .apk file that does not work.
+There is a built .apk file that works.

 # How to run
   1. clone and enter directory